AaruranLog/pydoc.random/README.md

-An recurrent neural network to artificially generate documentation for Python 3.
+Generate Plausible Python 3 Documentation using Deep Learning

 This project is NOT pure python (unfortunately for the purists) because I use golang for web crawling and some parallelized data cleaning.
-That being said, it is very possible to turn this into a 'pure' Python project using packages like BeautifulSoup.
+That being said, it is very possible to turn this into a 'pure' Python project using [other tools](https://pypi.org/project/beautifulsoup4/).

 # Plan:
 - [x] Write a web crawler to fetch text from the python 3.7 docs
 - [x] Create a data pipeline to turn that text into a learnable format.
 - [x] Train a RNN (or LSTM or GRU) on the text.
-- [x] Generate a tutorial using deep learning
+- [x] Generate some documentation using deep learning

-Originally, the code uses a character-level approach.
+Originally, the code used a character-level approach.
 This method has terrible performance, and training is still time-consuming on GPU.

-Then, we applied the pretrained GPT-2 model.
+Then, I applied the pretrained GPT-2 model.
 This approach was more successful.
 Samples of the generated text can be found in the 'samples' folder.
 I've included a sample of the best generated text below.
 ```